inhies/bencode/README.md

 bencode
 =======

-A bencode encoder/decoder for go
+A bencode encoder/decoder for go with support for stream decoding.

-Still a work in progress...